axelerant/testimonials-widget/readme.txt

 The JavaScript for rotating testimonials is moved to the footer.
 As such, your theme requires `wp_footer()` in the footer.
 Check to make sure your theme has the `<?php wp_footer(); ?>` call in footer.php or the equivalent file.

+Alternately, enable Developer Mode in your browser, right-click on a testimonial, select "Inspect Element", and then click on the Console tab to review and resolve the JavaScript errors.

 = 21.
 How can I justify testimonials text? =